ArturoDent/find-and-transform/README.md

 1. `"restrictFind": "nextDontMoveCursor"` make the next replacement but leave the cursor at the original position.
 2. `"restrictFind": "nextCursor"` make the next replacement and move the cursor to that next replaced match.
 Does not select.
-3. `"restrictFind": "nextSelect"` make the next replacement and select that next replaced match.
+3. `"restrictFind": "nextSelect"` make the next replacement and select it.

 >  When using the **above** `restrictFind` options the `cursorMoveSelect` option will be ignored.